Koredotcom/docs/docs/xo/getting-started/best-practices-for-training-chatbot.md

 # Best Practices for Training Your AI Chatbot

 You can train your AI Chatbot to provide exact answers to specific questions from customers.
-Consider the following best practices while doing so:
+Consider the following best practices for training your Chatbot:

 1. **FAQs** (Frequently Asked Questions)
     * FAQs are the most frequently asked questions by customers and visitors.
 Add the most common questions and their brief answers.